mariodivece/blog/2017-03-11-modern-it-infrastructure/README.md

  - Gateways: Gateways or Routers are computers that map and know how to reach a number of addresses in the Internet on behalf of a client.
 A router allows other computers to send and receive packets to and from destinations thay can't really reach on their own.
 Gateways typically reach their final destinations by using other gateways and that is how the entire Internet connects.
 Every time a packet passes through a router, this is called a *hop*.
 Please visit [this site](http://www.vox.com/a/internet-maps) containing maps that will help you understand how this works.
  - Ports: In addition to identifying source and destination computers, ports are used to identify applications within computers.
 This allows different programs running in the same computer to communicate with other computers simultaneously.
 Please not that ports are technically **NOT** part of the *IP* specification

-In contrast, it does **not** define:
+In contrast, *IP* does **not** define the following:
  - The order in which packets are sent and received.
  - Receiving or sending acknoledgements that packets were received at the intended destination.
  - Determining if the packets were received without corruption by the destination computer.
  - The format of the data contained in the packets.

-In other words, *IP* defines **how** to create connections between multiple systems simplifying potentially complex network topology by simply hiding it.
-But without additional standard protocols defined on top of it, you should have realized by now that it really is not of much practical use.
+In other words, *IP* defines **how to create connections** between multiple systems, simplifying potentially complex network topology by  *hiding* it or *abstracting* the details away.
+But without additional standard protocols defined on top of it, you should have realized by now that it really is not of much practical use when defining **how multiple systems shall communicate**.
 Think about why for a few minutes.

-#### TCP to the Rescue
+#### IPv4 Addresses

+We mentioned earlier that the *IP* suite provides us with a standard for defining IP Addresses.
+At the time of this writing, there are 2 versions of *IP* in use worldwide. *IPv4* used by the vast majority of the Internet and *IPv6* used by only a small protion of the Internet.
+In IPv4, addresses are represented by a 32-bit number.
+This is roughly 4.3 billion unique addresses.
+In 2012 different sources estimate that there were between 8 and 10 billion devices connected to the Internet.
+So how is it possible that all those devices could be identified by using a unique IP address if the maximum amount of unique IP addresses is roughly half that number?
+That's where address classes come into play.

+Remember we said that Gateways or Routers are computers that understand how to make requests and receive responses from other machines on behalf of the clients behind them.
+A Router will typically have at least 2 network interfaces.
+One connecting to the public Internet and one more connected to the private Internet.
+But how do you differentiate between the 2?

+Subnet Masks:

+#### TCP: Reliable Communication

-#### UDP: Fire-and-forget
+#### UDP: Fire-and-Forget

+#### Unicast, Broadcast and Multicast

 #### Knowledge Check

- - Q1:
+ 1. What are the differences between the data structures used by the Link Layer and the Network Layer
+ 2. Which OSI model layer does the *IP* specification operate on
+ 3. What are the means the *IP* specification uses to ensure packets are delivered without corruption to the destination host?
+ 4. If a new networking specification came out in a few years, replacing *IPv4* does it mean that TCP applications would need to be rewritten?
+Why or Why not?
+ 5.

 ## Chapter 2: Firewalls and Routing